heshan8/CP3406_Assignment2_Project/README.md

 # CP3406_Assignment2_Project
-This repository contains the aplication project files for CP3406 Assignment 2
+This repository contains the application project files for CP3406 Assignment 2